corrode/corrode.github.io/content/blog/iterators/index.md

     // Collect into a vector
     .collect();

-// Alternatively, collect into a set
+// Alternatively, collect into a set.
-// It works because `collect` can collect into any type that implements
+// This works because `collect` can collect into any type that implements
-// `FromIterator` and `HashSet` does let tolkien_books: HashSet<_> = books
+// `FromIterator`, which `HashSet` does. let tolkien_books: HashSet<_> = books
     .iter()
     .filter(|(_, author)| author.contains("Tolkien"))